Ntt37Vp/Ntt37Vp/README.md

 # Kevin J

-US Healthcare Revenue Cycle Management professional transitioning into healthcare data engineering and automation.
+US Healthcare Revenue Cycle Management professional learning about Data Engineering.

-I have 18+ years of experience in medical billing, coding, claims, denials, A/R follow-up, payer workflows, and healthcare outsourcing operations.
+I have 18+ years of experience in medical billing, medical coding, claims, denials, A/R follow-up, payer workflows, and healthcare outsourcing operations.
 I am now building technical skills in Python, SQL, data engineering, automation, and web development with a focus on practical healthcare RCM use cases.

 ## Current Focus